DracotMolver/quartz-js/docs/README.md

 <br />

 `url`
-It validates if the value is a valid URL.
+It validates if the value is a valid well formed URL.

 **value** {string} _An URL to check._